gavinln/mesos-marathon-TO_DELETE/doc/readme.txt

 2. Find status of ZooKeeper
 sudo status zookeeper

-3. Change to teh ZooKeeper directory cd /usr/share/zookeeper/bin
+3. Change to the ZooKeeper directory cd /usr/share/zookeeper/bin

 4. Test by connection to ZooKeeper (type quit to exit)